-To prepare against envisioned risks that could impact the continuity of its business, Yamaha Motor has formulated the Rules of Business Continuity and responds as per those rules.
+To prepare against envisioned risks that could impact the continuity of i business, Yamaha Motor has formulated the Rules of Business Continu and responds as per those rules.

 Yamaha Motor's primary operations are concentrated in Shizuoka Prefecture and could be affected if a major earthquake were to occur in the Nankai Trough.
 To prepare for this, the Group enacts disaster prevention and mitigation initiatives based on the damage projected by government bodies.
-These include making buildings and equipment earthquake- and tsunami-resistant; maintaining emergency stockpiles of food, water, and other essentials; putting emergency methods for telecommunications in place; and regularly carrying out Companywide evacuation drills, night drills (for some departments), and safety confirmation drills at both the headquarters and Group companies located nearby.
-In addition to these measures, we have formulated a business continuity plan (BCP) to maintain our operations while placing foremost priority on the lives and safety of our employees.
-Points of obstruction to restoration efforts were identified and addressed, procedures to restore operations clarified with support personnel selected in advance, and a system for gathering supply chain information is in place.
-These and other measures addressing both tangible and intangible effects are carried out comprehensively and
+These include making buildings and equipment earthquake- and tsunami-resistant; maintaining emergency stockpiles of food, water, and other essentials; putting emergency methods for telec munications in place; and regularly carrying out Companywide evacuat drills, night drills (for some departments), and safety confirmation drills both the headquarters and Group companies located nearby.
+In addition these measures, we have formulated a business continuity plan (BCP) to maintain our operations while placing foremost priority on the lives and safety of our employees.
+Points of obstruction to restoration efforts we identified and addressed, procedures to restore operations clarified with support personnel selected in advance, and a system for gathering sup chain information is in place.
+These and other measures addressing bot